jhlagado/firth/README.md

-Firth is a minimal implementation of Forth for the Z80.
+Firth is a minimal (~3K) implementation of Forth for the Z80.

 It uses the ASM80 assembler and can be emulated at the [ASM80](https://www.asm80.com/) site by the following steps:

 1. Press the `Import repo from GitHub` button
 2. Paste the following repo name `https://github.com/jhlagado/firth` and click OK

-    (NOTE: don't use the GitHub clone URL which has the .git extension, only the URL above works)
 3. Select the `main.z80` file
 4. Press the `Emulator [F10]` button